logo Arizona Trailblazers

 Victory!
 We found the turn northeast on Bumble Bee Creek.

-“Next time we’ll find an easier way down,” Ted assures us.
+“Next time we’ll find an easier way down,” Ted assured us.
 “I wanted to avoid an impassable canyon that was on my first Bland Hill hike.
 We’ll go around it on the slope.”

-It didn’t rain during the hike, but a light shower begins as we start driving back to Phoenix.
+It didn’t rain during the hike, but a light shower began as we started driving back to Phoenix.

 Ted